SpintroniK/news.exadrums.com/content/article/new-arduino-nano-every-board-part3.md

 To answer that question, we are going to use hexadecimal values instead of decimal.
 The *Note On* command for channel 0 is 144, which becomes `0x90` in hexadecimal.
-Channel number 10, becomes channel number `0x0A`, so a *Note On* command over channel 10 is `0x9A`.
+Channel number 10, becomes channel number `0x09` (because they are numbered from 0!), so a *Note On* command over channel 10 is `0x99`.
-By the way `0x9A` is 154 in decimal, so that's just `144 + 10`, which is the *Note On* command *plus* the channel number.
+By the way `0x99` is 153 in decimal, so that's just `144 + 9`, which is the *Note On* command *plus* the channel number (with the first channel being numbered as 0).

 ### Drum Notes

 Now, we know how to send a *Note On* command.
 It is quite simple, as only one byte needs to be sent.
-This byte value is `0x9A` in hexadecimal if we use channel 10.
+This byte value is `0x99` in hexadecimal if we use channel 10.

 If a MIDI instrument were to received that command, it would need to know which note to play.
 This is why the *Note On* command must be followed by the note number.
-Lets say we want a snare drum sound, we need to send `0x9A` followed by 38, or `0x26`.
+Lets say we want a snare drum sound, we need to send `0x99` followed by 38, or `0x26`.

 And that's it.
 If an instrument receives those two bytes one after another it will know that it should play a snare drum note.
 But it won't, because there's still one thing that's missing here: the velocity.